amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 >>> remote_device = qml.device('braket.aws.qubit', [... ,] parallel=True, max_parallel=20)

-Make sure that this number is not larger than the maximum number of workers set for your account.
+Make sure that this number is not larger than the maximum number of concurrent tasks allowed for your account on the backend you choose.
+See the `Braket developer guide <https://docs.aws.amazon.com/braket/latest/developerguide/braket-quotas.html>`_ for more details.

 The Braket remote device has the capability to retry failed circuit executions, up to 3 times per circuit by default.
 You can set a timeout by using the ``poll_timeout_seconds`` argument;